 the larger world.

 — The seed for the series came from a time in my early 20s spent traveling abroad in South America.
 At the time, I had no ideas of pursuing writing or filmmaking, but years later, when I did, the experiences there were ready to be drawn from.
-While the final location for Bound hasn’t been decided (the above picture is just for reference), a Caribbean or South Atlantic setting was pictured during writing.
+While the final location and setting for Bound hasn’t been decided (the above picture is just for reference), a Caribbean or South Atlantic environment was pictured during writing.
 In the scripts, the place the characters land is called “Lina” (lee-nuh).
 It’s written as a city with a nice blend of the urban and the natural, with varied architecture plus lush greenery and the sea.
-It’s got dynamic politics and population and will influence the story of the characters as it undergoes a changing time.
+It’s got dynamic politics and population and it will greatly influence the story of the characters as it undergoes a changing time.

 The passengers.